offlinehacker/graphite-pager/README.md

 Graphite Pager
 ==============

-Graphite Pager is a small application to send PagerDuty alerts based on Graphite metrics.
+Graphite Pager is a small application to send notification alerts based on Graphite metrics.
 This makes it easy to be paged about what's happening in your system.
+It was primarily made for sending notifications using PagerDuty, but was latter added support for other notifiers.

-You shouldn't uses this yet, I'm still playing with it.
+You shouldn't use this yet, I'm still playing with it.

 It can be deployed to Heroku (make sure you use SSL!)